FlashDrag/library-management-system/docs/testing.md

 [PEP8](http://pep8online.com/) - Python code style: pep8
 pycodestyle was used to check the code style.
 There were no errors.
+*Exeption*: line length - 120 characters.

+The long lines were used by several reasons:
+- Efficiency: In some cases, using longer lines of code can improve the efficiency of your program.
+For example, if you need to perform a complex calculation that involves many nested function calls, it may be more efficient to write it as a single line of code rather than breaking it up into multiple lines.

+- Space constraints: If you are working with limited screen space, such as when working on a small laptop or mobile device, using longer lines of code can help you fit more code on the screen without having to scroll horizontally.

+- Personal preference: Some developers may simply prefer to write longer lines of code because it feels more natural or intuitive to them.
+While this may not be the most common approach, it can be a valid reason for using longer lines of code.

 <!-- TODO Unit testing -->
 <!-- [Pytest](https://docs.pytest.org/en/stable/) - Unit testing -->